Gleason Grade and Score

 - In a report of Gleason grade 4, score 7; grade 4 is the most prominent, with the total score being 7 (therefore grade 3 is the second most prominent score).

-When a prostate is biopsied for diagnosis and then later removed with a radical prostatectomy, Gleason scores are the same between the biopsy and surgery specimens about 75% of the time.
-In about 20% of the cases, the surgery specimen actually ends up having a higher Gleason score (and thus a more aggressive cancer) than what was found on the initial biopsy.
-The reverse (lower Gleason score at surgery than at biopsy) happens less than 5% of the time.
-These discrepancies can be due to an incomplete biopsy or the expertise of the pathologist.
-Because the pathologist’s interpretation is subjective, it is important to have your tumor reviewed by an expert pathologist.
-Many experts recommend having a second pathologist review the specimen to be sure the Gleason grading is correct.
+When a prostate is biopsied for diagnosis and then later removed with a radical prostatectomy, Gleason scores are the same between the biopsy and surgery samples about 75% of the time.
+In about 1 out of 5 of the cases, the surgery sample ends up having a higher Gleason score (which means a more aggressive cancer) than what was found on the first biopsy.
+The reverse (lower Gleason score at surgery than at biopsy) happens for less than 1 out of 20 men.
+These differences can be due to an incomplete biopsy or the skill of the pathologist.
+Because it is based on the pathologist’s interpretation, it is important to have your tumor reviewed by an expert pathologist.
+Many experts suggest having a second pathologist review the sample to be sure the Gleason grading is right.